-- 3. If the CM7 application is being run for the first time, it will ask if the CM7 installation will act as the Certification Authority (CA) for the secure network.
-If the user selects yes a private and public RSA or ECDSA key pair that will be used to sign X.509v2 Certificate Signing Requests from the module is generated by the CM7 application. - 4.
-Activate the cryptographic module.
+- 2. Follow the User Manual's Commissioning section to set the system's IP Address, Date and Time. - 3.
+If the CM7 application is being run for the first time, it will ask if the installation will act as the Certification Authority (CA) for the secure network.
+If the user selects yes a private and public RSA or ECDSA key pair that will be used to sign X.509 certificates is generated.

+4. Activate the cryptographic module.

-A newly manufactured or erased cryptographic module must be Activated before X.509v2 certificate requests can be processed.
+A newly manufactured or erased cryptographic module must be Activated before X.509 certificate requests can be processed.
 See the User Manual's Commissioning section for details.

-Activation ensures that the default credentials of the 'admin' account are replaced with those specified by the customer prior to loading signed X.509v2 certificates in to the module.
+Activation ensures that the default credentials of the 'admin' account are replaced with those specified by the customer prior to loading signed X.509 certificates in to the module.